AssetMark | Blog

 And lastly, this is by no means an exhaustive list.
 There are as many different marketing strategies as there are different financial practices.
 This list should, however, enable you to become familiar with some of the general practices and approaches to financial advisor marketing strategies.

-• It takes a first-time visitor just 50 milliseconds to decide whether they like your website or not and whether to stay or leave.
+• It takes a first-time visitor just 50 milliseconds to decide whether they like your website and whether to stay or leave.

-• Fifty-seven percent of website visitors won’t recommend a business if its website is poorly designed.
+• 57% of website visitors won’t recommend a business if its website is poorly designed.

-• Roughly 39 percent of prospects judge a business based on its website design.
+• Roughly 39% of prospects judge a business based on its website design.

 Most of the other strategies, tactics, and ideas listed here fall under the umbrella of digital marketing.
 None of them, however, will be as impactful as they can be if your website makes a poor impression.

 Financial advising is a great fit for content marketing.
-The knowledge required to achieve financial wellbeing is something that everybody needs, but few possess.
-As a financial advisor, you have a considerable amount of information to share with the world.
+The knowledge required to achieve financial well-being is something that everybody needs, but few possess.
+As a financial advisor, you have considerable information to share with the world.
 By creating content that educates and demonstrates your own expertise, you’ll attract individuals most in need of answers and–by extension–your services.

 • eBooks